 1. Research your AI tool's privacy policy

-Like other standard services and platforms, AI providers like OpenAI have privacy policies for their tools.
+Like other services and platforms, major AI providers have privacy policies for their tools.
 Additionally, privacy and security standards may vary between providers.
-The main concern for businesses when using chatbots is that some platforms may retain information from queries while others do not.
+The main concern for businesses is that some platforms may retain user information while others do not.
+Before using a program, review its privacy policy to ensure your company's information remains protected.

 2. Set user guidelines for your employees